Mir Osman Ali Khan: Wealth

 The Indian government still exhibits the jewellery as the Jewels of the Nizams of Hyderabad (now in Delhi).
 There are 173 jewels, which include emeralds weighing nearly 2000 carat, and pearls exceeding 40 thousand chows.
 The collection includes gemstones, turban ornaments, necklaces and pendants, belts and buckles, earrings, armbands, bangles and bracelets, anklets, cufflinks and buttons, watch chains, and rings, toe rings, and nose rings.

-Along with the Nizam’s jewels, two Bari gold coins worth hundreds of crores, were considered the rarest in the world.
-Himayat Ali Mirza has requested the central government to bring these coins, which were made in the Arabic script should be brought back to Hyderabad.
+Along with the Nizam's jewels, two Bari gold coins worth hundreds of crores were considered the rarest in the world.
+Himayat Ali Mirza has requested the central government to bring these coins, which were made in the Arabic script, back to Hyderabad.